stormgbs/go-hadoop/README.md

 It includes an early version of Hadoop IPC client and requisite YARN client libraries to implement YARN applications completely in go (both YARN application-client and application-master).

 ### Why go-hadoop?
-Firsyly, thanks for `hortonworks/gohadoop`, this package make it easier for us to access YARN components.
+Firstly, thanks for `hortonworks/gohadoop`, this package make it easier for us to access YARN components.
 But, it seems no longer being maintained, and the protobuf files are too old, so what difference in this repo:

 * Protobuf files have been upgraded to YARN-2.8.2 .